 Traffic Solutions hosts the

 Commuter Challenge and/or the Bike Challenge annually.
-Feel free to read
+The

-will be in October 2011 and the next Bike Challenge in May of 2012 as part of
+will be in May of 2016 as part of

 making trips by bike (during the Bike Challenge) or by bike, bus, walking,